lf1-io/padl/docs/gettingstarted.md

 ### Applying transforms to data

-To pass single data points may be passed through the transform:
+To pass single data points may be passed through the pipeline:

 ```python
 prediction = t.infer_apply('the cat sat on the mat .')